Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Convex mean-field teams with a symmetric information structure

-Since the space of strategic measures that are deterministic are not closed under weak convergence (e.g., as an implication of \cite[Theorem 2.7]{YukselSaldiSICON17}), we allow for randomization in the policies and therefore the optimal limit policy is not necessarily deterministic according to the above result; however, it is identical for each DM. \begin{proof} We will develop a strategic measures approach by considering the probability measures on the product space induced by admissible team policies.
-In particular, we will show that for every optimal finite-time policy sequence, there exists a subsequence which converges to an optimal strategic measure for the mean-field limit under an appropriate topology defined by the product topology where each coordinate is endowed with the weak convergence (i.e., that induced by the Prohorov metric).
-We first show that for each finite team problem, optimal policies are deterministic and symmetric and we will consider the strategic measures induced by such policies as our sequence to be studied.
-Then, we show that there exists a subsequence of optimal policies of $N$-DMs converges to an optimal policy of ($\mathcal{P}_{T}^{\infty,MF}$).
-However, we need to ensure that the limit is admissible and satisfies the required measurability/conditional independence constraints.
-We define
+Since the space of policies that are deterministic (where $\Pi_{k}^{i}$ in \eqref{eq:eq18} are indicator functions) are not closed under the weak convergence topology (e.g., as an implication of \cite[Theorem 2.7]{YukselSaldiSICON17}), we allow for randomization in the policies and therefore the limit policy is not necessarily deterministic according to the above result; however, it is identical for each DM. \begin{proof} We use individually randomized policies and we show that for every sequence of $N$-DM optimal policies, there exists a subsequence which converges to an optimal independently randomized policy for the mean-field limit under an appropriate topology defined by the product topology where each coordinate is endowed with the weak convergence topology.
+In (Step 1), we show that for each finite $N$-DM team problem, optimal policies are deterministic and symmetric and we consider the independently randomized policies induced by such policies $\{P_{N}\}_{N}$ (where $P_{N} \in\mathcal{P}({\bf{Y}} \times {\bf{U}})$ for each DM satisfying \eqref{eq:eq18}), as our sequence to be studied.
+We also define the sequence of empirical measures induced by these policies, $Q_{N}$, as \eqref{eq:q}.